ZAR25,045raised of R50,000.00 goal goal

-Our early inspiration began with a song from the 1930's, and it involves one of the crew's mothers, who sang her the lullaby most nights.
+My early inspiration began with a song from the 1930's, and it involves my mother, who sang it on her first album, "A taste of Sherry".
 Made famous by the Mamas and the Papa's in the late 60's, it's also a love song and a wish of protection.

 The evening sky in the Tankwa is one of the darkest places on earth.
 Night really falls there, virtually free from pollution, including light pollution, natural atmospheric pollution, and man-made pollution.
 Celestial objects that you can't see in an urban environment are now available to the naked eye.
 It's one of the increasingly rare dark sky sanctuaries in the world, and our largest astronomical observatory is less than 100kms away.